marcelposdijk/mo-nuxt/content/en/reviews/taupe.md

 ---
 sequenceNumber: 1
-quote: en => Monique is zeer betrouwbaar!
+quote: en => Monique is very reliable!
 name: JS
 # image formaat: 545 x 745
 image: /img/reviews/review1.jpg
 ---
-en => Monique heeft bij ons de slaapkamers en de werkkamer opgeknapt: behangen, elektra, rolgordijnen, kasten, etc. Monique is zeer betrouwbaar, precies, verantwoordelijk en prettig om mee samen te werken.
-En daarbij ook flexibel.
-Monique is ook communicatief sterk en staat open voor verbeteringen.
-Ze kan hard werken en gaat net zo lang door totdat we tevreden waren.
+en => Monique refurbished our bedrooms and study: wallpapering, electrics, blinds, wardrobes, etc. Monique is very reliable, precise, responsible and a pleasure to work with.
+And also flexible.
+Monique is also communicatively strong and open to improvements.
+She can work hard and keeps going until we were satisfied.